Degico/Fort.js/README.md

 transition: all 1s;
 ```
 Additionally if you prefer the bottom rather the top, just change `top: 0;` to `bottom: 0;` in the stylesheet.

+**Gradients?**
+Yup.
+All preset in the stylesheet.
+Just comment the regular background and uncomment the gradient background.
+Now choose your colors!

 ##Themes
 Different progress effects coming soon ;) Feel free to email me some ideas.
 ##License